flexflow/FlexFlow/.github/README.md

 ### Tokenizers
 SpecInfer supports two tokenizers:

+* The [SentencePiece tokenizer](https://github.com/google/sentencepiece), which is used to support the LLaMA model family (e.g., LLaMA-6B, LLaMA-13B, and LLaMA-190M in our demo).
+* The

 ## TODOs

 SpecInfer is under active development.
 We currently focus on the following tasks and strongly welcome all contributions to SpecInfer from bug fixes to new features and extensions.

 * Low-precision and mixed-precision support.
-The
+The current version uses single-precision floating points for computing tree attention.
+We are actively working on support half-precision floating points, and int-4 and int-8 quantizations.
+*

 ## Acknowledgements
 This project is initiated by members from CMU, Stanford, and UCSD.
 We will be continuing developing and supporting SpecInfer and the underlying FlexFlow runtime system.
+The following paper describes design, implementation, and key optimizations of SpecInfer.

+* Xupeng Miao*, Gabriele Oliaro*, Zhihao Zhang*, Xinhao Chen, Zeyu Wang, Rae Ying Yee Wong, Zhuoming Chen, Daiyaan Arfeen, Reyna Abhyankar, and Zhihao Jia.
+[SpecInfer: Accelerating Generative LLM Serving with Speculative Inference and Token Tree Verification]().

 ## License
-SpecInfer and FlexFlow uses Apache License 2.0.
+Both SpecInfer and FlexFlow use Apache License 2.0.